-Despite many private banks around the world recognising the risks associated with climate change, Japan’s big banks are going against this trend.
+Despite many private banks around the world recognising the risks associated with climate change, Japan’s big banks such as Mitsubishi UFJ Financial Group (MUFG), Mizuho Financial Group (Mizuho) and Sumitomo Mitsui Financial Group (SMBC Group) are still going against this trend.

-In order for the world to achieve the Paris Agreement goal of limiting global temperature rise to 1.5 degrees celsius, the banking sector must stop funding any new coal plants.
-Yet Japanese banks are still making money from coal, which is the most carbon-polluting fuel.
+In order for the world to achieve the Paris Agreement goal of limiting global temperature rise to 1.5 degrees celsius, the banking sector must stop funding any new coal plant.
+Yet Japanese banks are still actively supporting coal, which is the most carbon-polluting fuel.

 Banks locking developing

 countries into coal

 Japanese banks are backing coal power plants in countries such as Indonesia and Vietnam, as well as supporting coal mining in Australia.

 Scientists have shown this having deadly consequences.
 A study conducted by a Harvard University team has estimated approximately 70,000 people in Southeast Asian countries will face premature death annually just from the air pollution from coal expansion by 2030.

 In Indonesia, local people affected by Japanese-funded coal plants have reported issues such as land grabbing, loss of livelihoods, and health impacts.
 Some are even going to court to challenge and stop projects.
 The Batang coal power project in Java is funded by Japanese banks among others.
 The project was originally presented as a so-called model case of Japanese ‘Clean Coal’ technology exports.
 However, as the project progressed, it was revealed the technology was not up to scratch.
 The amount of air pollution emitted by the plant would be five times as much as Japan’s domestic coal power plant on average.